ilsegaertner/Chat-app/README.md

 ## Directions for setting up the environment

+- Make sure to install <a href="https://nodejs.org/en/learn/getting-started/how-to-install-nodejs">Node JS</a> on your device
 - Install Expo globally npm install -g expo-cli
 - Clone the repository
 - Run npm install